becheng/ms-identity-javascript-v2/README.md

 ## Setup

 1. [Register a new application](https://docs.microsoft.com/azure/active-directory/develop/scenario-spa-app-registration) in the [Azure Portal](https://portal.azure.com).
 Ensure that the application is enabled for the [authorization code flow with PKCE](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 This will require that you redirect URI configured in the portal is of type `SPA`.
-2. Open the [/app/authConfig.js](./app/authConfig.js) file and provide the required configuration values.
+2. Open the [/app/authConfig.js](./app/authConfig.js) file and provide the required configuration values for Multi-tenant logins.
+3. Open the [/app/authConfig-b2bOverride.js](./app/authConfig-b2bOverride.js) file and provide the required configuration values for B2B logins.
-3. On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.
+4. On the command line, navigate to the root of the repository, and run `npm install` to install the project dependencies via npm.

 ## Running the sample

 1. Configure authentication and authorization parameters:
    1. Open `authConfig.js`
    2. Replace the string `"Enter_the_Application_Id_Here"` with your app/client ID on AAD Portal.
-   3. Replace the string `"Enter_the_Cloud_Instance_Id_HereEnter_the_Tenant_Info_Here"` with `"https://login.microsoftonline.com/common/"` (*note*: This is for multi-tenant applications located on the global Azure cloud.
+   3. Replace the string `"Enter_the_Multi-tenant_Login_Endpoint_Here"` with `"https://login.microsoftonline.com/organizations/"` (*note*: This is for multi-tenant applications located on the global Azure cloud.
 For more information, see the [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-javascript)).
-   4. Replace the string `"Enter_the_Redirect_Uri_Here"` with the redirect uri you setup on AAD Portal.
+   4. Replace the string `"Enter_the_Redirect_Uri_Here"` with the redirect uri you setup on AAD Portal, e.g. `"http://localhost:3000/"`"
-2. Configure the parameters for calling MS Graph API:
-   1. Open `graphConfig.js`.
+   5. Open `authConfig-b2bOverride.js`
-   2. Replace the string `"Enter_the_Graph_Endpoint_Herev1.0/me"` with `"https://graph.microsoft.com/v1.0/me"`.
-   3. Replace the string `"Enter_the_Graph_Endpoint_Herev1.0/me/messages"` with `"https://graph.microsoft.com/v1.0/me/messages"`.
+   6. Replace the string `"Enter_the_TenantSpecific_Login_Endpoint_Here"` with `"https://login.microsoftonline.com/xxxx-xxxx-xxxx-xxxxx/"` where `xxxx-xxxx-xxxx-xxxxx` is the tenant Id.
-3. To start the sample application, run `npm start`.
+2. To start the sample application, run `npm start`.
+3. Open a browser to [http://localhost:3000/index](http://localhost:3000/index) to test multi-tenant logins.
-4. Finally, open a browser to [http://localhost:3000](http://localhost:3000).
+4. Open a browser to [http://localhost:3000/b2b-index](http://localhost:3000/b2n-index) to test B2B guest logins.

 ## Key concepts

 This sample demonstrates the following MSAL workflows: